The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Context and data

 Table \ref{tab:summ_stats} shows summary statistics for our RD and DD samples.
 Panel A includes programs in both samples, and Panel B includes programs that are only in our DD sample.
-Our RD sample includes all of UERJ's health programs as well as many humanities and social science majors (e.g., History, Journalism, and Social Work).
-Our DD sample includes many teacher-training programs in different subjects, but it also includes Economics, Math, and several engineering majors.
-We display statistics separately for applicants in pre-AA cohorts (column A) and to the four tracks in the post-AA cohorts (columns B--E).
-Affirmative action applicants were disadvantaged relative to general applicants as measured by mother's education and family income.
-They were also older on average and more likely to be female.
+Our RD sample includes a wide variety of business, health, engineering, humanities, and social science majors.
+Our DD sample includes many teacher-training programs, but it also includes Economics, Math, and several engineering majors.
+Affirmative action applicants (columns C--E) were disadvantaged relative to general applicants (columns A--B) as measured by race, mother's education, and family income.